j-dang4/SIEMLab/README.md

 <br />
 <br />
 Wow this is a pretty neat SIEM for being open-source!
 Since this is only a lab and will remain in our private network, we will not be getting a domain name or configuring SSL.  <br/>
-We can see that it has features such as Security Information Management, Auditing and Policy Monitoring, Threat Detection and Response,  Regulatory Compliance, and more!
+We can see that it has features such as Security Information Management, Auditing and Policy Monitoring, Threat Detection and Response,  Regulatory Compliance, and more! <br/>
+Keep in mind this lab will not go over all the modules in depth, but intended to provide a small overview on what Wazuh is capable of as a whole.
 <br />
 <br />
 </p>